 3. Are there other services offered?

-Yes, we have showers available for our guests, we have soap and towels.
-We also have a washer and dryer that our guests can use to do two loads a week of laundry.
-These services are utilized on a daily basis.
+Yes, we have showers available for our guests, and provide toiletries and towels.
+We also have a washer and dryer that our guests can use to do two loads of laundry per week, with laundry soap provided.
+These services are available Monday – Friday.

 We have a local dentist that sees 5 of our visitors a month to give them dental care.
 We also get support from another dentist and oral surgeon in emergencies.
 We are grateful to all our dentists who donate toothpaste and brushes for our toiletry bags.